With at least one incumbent retiring, the field for April’s election is shaping up to be one of the most competitive in recent history.

 “I decided to take a petition out for the Board of Education because I am unhappy with the direction the school district is moving in and I wanted to change that,” she said.

 Spadaro noted that New Jersey Monthly’s ranking of WHS as the 42nd best high school in the state, a drop from the previous year, is a concern to her.
-Dolan and BOE members have blamed the ranking on the magazine’s methodology and not a change in the performance of the school.
+Dolan and BOE members have on the magazine’s methodology and not a change in the performance of the school.
 Spadaro said with Cranford High School ranked as the 13th best high school, Westfield should be trying to emulate the neighboring community.

 “Our community should be moving in the direction of Cranford,” she said.
 “We’re like Cranford.”

 Silva said that she is still undecided on whether or not to seek a BOE seat.
 The Tamaques parent first came to public attention last spring as one of the leaders of the , who had been denied tenure.
 The movement gained the support of several hundred parents and teachers and Kravetsky and the BOE reached a settlement a planned public hearing.